 Certain entrances are only open on some days.
 Be sure to check before you visit.
 The Main Entrance on 5th Ave & 25th Street is open daily.

-One of my absolute favorite things to do in Windsor Terrace, Brooklyn is have a one-of-a-kind movie experience at Nitehawk Cinema.
+One of my absolute favorite things to do in Windsor Terrace, Brooklyn is have a one-of-a-kind movie experience at Nitehawk Cinema, one of the best movie theaters in Brooklyn.

 This independent cinema is what we think the movie experience was more like in the golden age.
 Sit back and relax while watching a film and order a meal or a cocktail while you’re enjoying the show.